technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

 12. Resalte el contenido de la primera viñeta de la sección **Risks and mitigations** y, a continuación, introduzca la siguiente solicitud:

-    **The highlighted content discusses the risks of using VPNs in both home and enterprise networks.
-Remove the content related to home networks and focus solely on the risks of VPNs in enterprise networks.**
+    ++The highlighted content discusses the risks of using VPNs in both home and enterprise networks.
+Remove the content related to home networks and focus solely on the risks of VPNs in enterprise networks.++

     ![](./media/image41.png)